masc-ucsc/docs/docs/livehd/05-lgraph.md

 languages like Verilog.

-Maybe even more important is that all the LGraph cell types generate the same result if the input is sign-extended.
-This has implications, for example a typical HDL IR type like "concat" does not exist because the result is dependent on the inputs size.
+Maybe even more important is that most LGraph cell types generate the same result if the input is sign-extended.
 This has the advantage of simplifying the decisions of when to drop bits in a value.
 It also makes it easier to guarantee no loss of precision.
 Any drop of precision requires explicit handling with operations like and-gate with masks or Shifts.

+`Concat` is the one deliberate exception, and the exception is instructive.
+A concatenation's result *does* depend on its inputs' sizes — widening a lane shifts every lane above it — so a cell whose lane widths were read off the input pins would silently change meaning whenever bitwidth inference narrowed one of them.
+LiveHD therefore does not read them off the pins: each lane's window width is an explicit comptime operand, frozen from the source's *declared* type when the cell is built and never re-derived.
+The cell's sinks are interleaved `(value, width)` pairs, MSB-first, and its result is the non-negative sum-of-windows value, so it composes with the sign-extension rule above like every other cell.

+The alternative — spelling a concatenation as an `Or` of shifted, masked chunks or as a chain of `Set_mask` writes — is what LiveHD did before, and it cost more than it saved: three subsystems each re-derived the lane structure with their own pattern matcher and their own bailouts, a Set_mask chain smeared unknowns across the whole plane rather than per lane, and the SMT encoders turned a native `concat` into dozens of nested store-selects.

 The document also explains corner cases in relationship to Verilog and how to